ChrisKoivu/Now-Loading-VMS/README.md

 * Models are stored in the app folder, ex.
 User.php
 * Views are stored in the resources/views folder in a folder corresponding to the controller name
+* All migrations, factories, and seeds files are located in the database folder

 # Create User at Command Line